dariol83/reatmetric/README.md

 ## Roadmap
 - Web interface (finalize HTTP driver)
-- TCP/IP CLTU (out), CADU (in) connector as part of the spacecraft driver, update of the spacecraft simulator interface
 - Generic binary/ASCII UDP/TCP driver
 - Optimisations, features and bug-fixes for the JavaFX UI (support for custom views in the UI)
-- Use of JSON for AND and graph file configurations
 - Documentation (javadoc, configuration examples, driver example)

 ## Acknowledgements and Credits